Twitter has long been the place to turn for opinions on everything from who will win tonight’s game to ideas for your next blog post.

 8. Feedback on what you post

 Fans and followers love to feel connected to their favorite brands and individuals.
 Polls open up the opportunity to build even stronger connections.
 You could use polls to give your followers the opportunity to help shape your content strategy and provide feedback on what they’d like to see more (or less) of in one simple click.
-Example: Twitter Support asking what content their followers would like to see in their Twitter feed
+Example: SPCA of Texas asking what content their followers would like to see more of in their Twitter feed.

 9. Embed polls in a blog post